Rainbow Day! May 18-19 in 2023!

 Remember the Rainbow Covenant on Shabbat Noach, Shabbat Behar and Rainbow Day!

-In the Rainbow Day curriculum, you’ll find Torah, prayers and liturgies, midrashim about rainbows, lesson plans about seed-saving, learning from Hoshea and Ezekiel, Kabbalah and science and art, and project ideas—39 in all—that you can use to celebrate the Rainbow covenant on Rainbow Day, which falls on the Shabbat of May 31-June 1 in 2019, when we read B’chukotai in the Diaspora or Bemidbar in Israel, or on Shabbat Noach, and any time you want to focus on environmental issues.
+In the Rainbow Day curriculum, you’ll find Torah, prayers and liturgies, midrashim about rainbows, lesson plans about seed-saving, learning from Hoshea and Ezekiel, Kabbalah and science and art, and project ideas—39 in all—that you can use to celebrate the Rainbow covenant o Rainbow Day, or Shabbat Noach or Behar, or anytime you want to bring a Jewish focus to environmental issues.

 A table of contents with a list of all 39 modules, along with the ages each is appropriate for, can be found below.
 Many individual modules have study sheets, articles, and lesson plans that you can download directly below.
 You can add your ideas to this curriculum too: write to R’ David Seidenberg of neohasid.org (rebduvid86 at gmail.com).
 New to this year’s curriculum: the Zohar on diversity; and protesting pipelines.
 Don’t leave this page without taking a moment to listen to the Hoshea covenant song — scroll down to find the video link!